Buddhism

 the latter perishes, while its constituent parts return to the material plane of

-the world-order.
-Nevertheless, the mind is not annihilated by physical death.
+thought & consciousness) is not annihilated by physical death.

 Existing in a realm of its own, it continues to exist as does its personality.